Launching the official social platform for the maker movement

 MakerSpace was a social network created by Maker Media, the company behind Make: Magazine and Maker Faire, events that attracted over 1.5 million attendees annually across the globe.
 The platform aimed to connect makers worldwide and foster the same creativity and collaboration found at physical Maker Faire events.

 I led UX design for a remote, cross-functional team with startup-like autonomy.
-Working under an extremely aggressive timeline, we launched our MVP in just 45 days and conducted on-site user interviews at World Maker Faire New York to gather immediate feedback.
-The launch garnered significant press coverage from TechCrunch, Engadget, and Fast Company.
+We launched at World Maker Faire New York, where we conducted on-site user interviews and onboarded our first 700 users.
+The launch garnered press coverage from TechCrunch, Engadget, and Fast Company.

 Background